The Superannuation Guarantee rate

 Employer requirements

-All employers, small or large, who employ Australians on a PAYG basis are required to contribute the equivalent of 12% of an employee’s base salary or "ordinary time earnings" (typically wages or salary).
-These payments must be made at least once each quarter, based on the schedule below:
+All employers, small or large, who employ Australians on a PAYG basis are required to contribute the equivalent of 12% of an employee's Qualifying Earnings (QE).
+These payments must be made on an employee’s payday, with contributions generally needing to successfully arrive at the employee’s super fund within 7 business days.